le717/linescan.py/README.md

 * Uses counting numbers to denote line numbers, removing the need to start counting from zero
 * Supports scanning of partial and entire files
-* Stores up to ten previous scans for later retrieval, although the number of stored scans can be change
+* Stores up to ten previous scans for later retrieval, number of stored scans can be changed
 * Supports Python 2.7, Python 3.3+, and PyPy

 ## Basic Usage ##